valkey-io/valkey-doc/docs/connect/cli.md

 history filename by setting the `REDISCLI_HISTFILE` environment variable, and disable it by setting it to `/dev/null`.

-The `redis-cli` is also able to perform command-name completion by pressing the TAB key, as in the following example:
+The `valkey-cli` is also able to perform command-name completion by pressing the TAB key, as in the following example:

     127.0.0.1:6379> Z<TAB>
     127.0.0.1:6379> ZADD<TAB>
     127.0.0.1:6379> ZCARD<TAB>

-Once Redis command name has been entered at the prompt, the `redis-cli` will display syntax hints.
-Like command history, this behavior can be turned on and off via the `redis-cli` preferences.
+Once Valkey command name has been entered at the prompt, the `valkey-cli` will display syntax hints.
+Like command history, this behavior can be turned on and off via the `valkey-cli` preferences.

 ## Preferences

-There are two ways to customize `redis-cli` behavior.
+There are two ways to customize `valkey-cli` behavior.
 The file `.redisclirc` in the home directory is loaded by the CLI on startup.
 You can override the file's default location by setting the `REDISCLI_RCFILE` environment variable to an alternative path.
 Preferences can also be set during a CLI session, in which